spleenteo/Frontup/README.md

 ## What is Frontup?

-It is a kind of bootstrap for front end Projects based on Modular CSS techniques.
+Is a quick way to setup a modular css project.

-As I usually use Rails, I'm using here the file tree of Rails's assets (Rails 3.2 or higher)
+It's based on COMPASS and you can find either SASS or SCSS version as you prefer.

-### In Frontup you'll find:
+### CONFIG

-_config.scss - a configuration file for several parts _base.scss - a collection of @mixins reset, form, tables and typography collection libs/_hive.scss - a responsive grid application.scss - the main css file that includes oll sections and modules as a bridge
+You need to edit the config.rb file to

-You can find every source in scss or a css compiled version "almost ready to use"
+### COMPILING

-## Using Sass
+If you don't want to use "compass watch", you can use stardar sass init

-Be sure to use the right Gem (to compile variables into media queries strings)
+ cd frontup

- Sass 3.2.0.alpha.244
+ sass -C -t compact -g --watch ./sass/:./css

-and generate the static css if you need'em
+### PROMISE

- cd [assets or frontup directory] sass -C -t compact -g --watch ./stylesheets/:./css
+I'll write something more, promise!
+If you need any help to understand the structure, contact me directly